harshit158/obsidian-notes/docs/System Design/Security.md

 - Proper management of keys is vital for secure communication
 - Updated protocols and softwares crucial for maintaining security

+> [!info]
+> RSA and DSA are two algorithms used in generation of digital signature

+> [!tip]
+> Nonce (Number used only once) is used in cryptographic communication to avoid "replay attacks"
+>

 ---

 ### Network Security